DevonMcC/Poker/README.md

 +---+---+---+-+-+

 |6 4|6 5|6 2|6|5|

 +---+---+---+-+-+

-The first 6x4 cell holds the hole cards for 6 players; the (next) 6x5 shows the best winning hand for each corresponding player; the 6x2 marks the hand values with column 0 being the hand type, as shown in "HandTypes", and column 1 the rank within the type; the 6-element vector ranks each player's final hand from zero (best) to 5 (worst); the final 5-element vector is the board - the common cards.
+The first 6x4 cell are the 4 hole cards for each of the 6 players; the (next) 6x5 shows the best winning hand for each corresponding player; the 6x2 marks the hand values with column 0 being the hand type, as shown in "HandTypes", and column 1 the rank within the type; the 6-element vector ranks each player's final hand from zero (best) to 5 (worst) - ties get the same rank; the final 5-element vector is the board - the common cards.